-Moving at an ever rapid pace, the continuously changing digital world can be both an exciting and overwhelming environment.
+Moving rapidly, the continuously changing digital world can be both an exciting and overwhelming environment.
 A digital marketing agency standing still and not adopting a forward-thinking marketing strategy is destined to fail.

 If you don't want to become a digital dinosaur, it is crucial to keep your finger on the pulse on what's currently trending in digital marketing.
 Here are the digital marketing trends that should be on your radar in 2020 and beyond.